DataVisHub/gojs-course/lessons/lesson-03-link-templates.md

   );
 ```

-We've wrapped our label in a panel and we've declared a rounded rectangle shape with desired parameters.
+We've wrapped our label in a panel, and we've declared a rounded rectangle shape with desired parameters.
 Next, we've created a text block to fit inside the shape.
 Finally, we've added a visibility binding that should show the year indicator if the year is defined.

 To position the label on the link, we've used the `segmentIndex`, `segmentFraction` and `segmentOffset` properties.
-If you want to dive deeper into link labels please refer to [GoJS docs on link labels](https://gojs.net/latest/intro/linkLabels.html).
+If you want to dive deeper into link labels, please refer to [GoJS docs on link labels](https://gojs.net/latest/intro/linkLabels.html).

 ![Template 6](../assets/lesson-3/link-template-6.png)